+Basic remuneration (monetary remuneration) In principle, the basic remuneration for Directors is a fixed amount determined for each office and rank, and paid in cash each month.
+However, if a net loss attributable to owners of the parent is recorded, the remuneration amount for Executive Directors is reduced gradually depending on the amount of loss, to the amount of fixed remuneration set by their office and rank.

+2. Performance-linked remuneration (monetary remuneration)

+For Executive Directors, the Company has judged that it is appropriate to use the semi-annual profit attributable to owners of parent as an index for remuneration, and performance-linked monetary remuneration is paid annually according to the calculation method multiplying a coefficient for each office and rank.
+However, if profit attributable to owners of parent does not meet certain criteria set by the Board of Directors, performance-linked monetary remuneration will not be paid.

+The result of the index pertaining to performance-linked monetary remuneration of Executive Directors for FY2023 is 62,154 million yen in total. (calculated excluding Subsidy income (amount after tax: 1,730 million yen))

+3. Performance-linked stock remuneration

-- 1. Basic remuneration (monetary remuneration) - The basic remuneration of Directors is in principle a fixed cash amount paid each month based on the Director's office and rank.
-However, if a net loss attributable to owners of the parent is recorded, the basic remuneration of Executive Directors will be reduced gradually, depending on the amount of loss, to the amount of fixed remuneration set by their office and rank. - 2.
-Performance-linked remuneration (monetary remuneration) For Executive Directors, the Company has judged that it is appropriate to use the semi-annual net income attributable to owners of the parent as an index for remuneration.
-Executive Directors will be paid performance-linked monetary remuneration each year calculated by a formula and multiplied by a coefficient based on office and rank.
-However, if the net income attributable to owners of the parent or other indicators of performance do not meet the standard set by the - 3.
-Performance-linked stock remuneration Under the Company's performance-linked stock remuneration plan, a trust set up by the Company through money contributions will acquire shares of the Company, and the number of shares of the Company corresponding to the number of points granted to each Executive Director by the Company will be distributed to each Executive Director through the trust.
+The plan is a stock remuneration plan in which a trust set up by the Company through money contributions acquires shares of the Company, and the number of shares of the Company corresponding to the number of points granted to each Executive Director by the Company will be distributed to each Executive Director through the trust.

-Board of Directors, the performance-linked monetary remuneration will not be paid.

-The following is a summary of the plan.
+The outline of the plan is as follows.

 a.
 Persons eligible for stock remuneration Executive Directors b.
 Target period From the fiscal year ending December 31, 2023, to the fiscal year ending December 31, 2025 (May be extended for a period of up to three years by resolution of the Board of Directors) C. Maximum amount of money that the Company will contribute as funds for the acquisition of shares of the Company necessary for distribution to persons eligible for the plan in a. during the target period in b.
-Total of 675 million yen (In case of extension, up to 225 million yen per year.) d.
-Method of acquiring shares of the Company Through the disposal of the Company's treasury shares or through the exchange market (including off-auction trading) e.
+Total of 675 million yen (In case of extension, the maximum amount is 225 million yen per year.) d.
+Method of acquiring shares of the Company Through the disposal of the Company's treasury stock or through the exchange market (including off-auction trading) e.
 Maximum number of points granted to persons eligible for the plan in a.
 210,000 points per fiscal year f.
-Criteria for gran Criteria for granting points ■ Points are granted based on position, degree of achievement of performance targets, etc. The performance targets include ROE, EBITDA margin, and carbon dioxide emissions. ■ No points will be granted if net income attributable to owners of the parent and similar indicators do not meet the standard set by the Board of Directors. g.
+Criteria for granting points Points are granted based on position, degree of achievement of performance targets, etc. Performance targets are set as ROE, EBITDA margin, and GHG emissions reduction rate, as they have been regarded as conducive to the enhancement of corporate value.
+If profit attributable to owners of parent, etc. do not meet certain criteria set by the Board of Directors, points will not be granted. g.
 Time of distribution of shares of the Company to persons eligible for the plan in a.
 In principle, when the Company's Directors retire h.
-Voting rights pertaining to shares of the Company in trust Not to be exercised i.
-Dividends from shares of the Company in trust To be used for the acquisition of shares, payment of trust fees, etc.
+Voting rights pertaining to shares of the Company in the trust Not exercised uniformly i.
+Dividend income from shares of the Company in the trust Used for the acquisition of shares, payment of trust fees, etc.